 IBL Ltd (“IBL”, “we”, “us”, “our” or “the Company”) respects your privacy, and is committed to protecting the privacy, confidentiality and security of the personal data you provide us when you use or visit our website, when you participate to the event, when you contact our office, or when you otherwise interact with us.

 Please read this privacy notice carefully as it contains important information on how IBL, as a registered data controller, treat the personal data that you provide us.

 This website is owned and operated by IBL.

-One of the Company’s activity is to organize and manage the “Ze Dodo Trail” event which is an international trail run on the beautiful island of Mauritius in the Indian Ocean.
-Details of the trail run are provided on our website.
+One of the Company’s activity is to organize and manage the “IBL ON THE MOVE” event which is a sports and charity event.
+Details of the event are provided on our website.

 The Company is registered in Mauritius under registration number C07001778, and our registered office is at IBL House, Caudan Waterfront, Port-Louis, Mauritius.

 For any general information, you can contact us by writing to the business address given above, by using our website contact form, by email to email@example.com or by telephone on (+230) 203 2000.
 For any privacy questions or issues, you may contact our Data Protection Officer.
 Please refer to section 18 below.

 We collect personal information of participants and volunteers directly from them or indirectly via an external registration platform set up by ROAG (Race Organisers Admin Group) which is an event administration system.
 We may collect, store and use the following personal data for the purposes of our activities (refer to section 3 below):

 - information relating to any event registration, as participant or volunteer, or any other transactions that you enter into through our website (including your name, address, telephone number, email address, gender, date of birth, nationality, preferences, medical details, photos and videos);

 - information on an emergency contact to ensure the participant’s safety or to obtain any information that may be useful when providing medical care during the event;